 Published since 2014 / Data from 1990

-This is a joint publication by the OECD Centre for Tax Policy and Administration and the OECD Development Centre in co-operation with the Asian Development Bank (ADB), the Pacific Island Tax Administrators Association (PITAA), and the Pacific Community (SPC) with the financial support of the European Union and the Government of Japan.
+This is a joint publication by the OECD Centre for Tax Policy and Administration and the OECD Development Centre in co-operation with the Asian Development Bank (ADB), the Pacific Island Tax Administrators Association (PITAA), and the Pacific Community (SPC) with the financial support of the governments of Ireland, Japan, Luxembourg, Norway, Sweden and the United Kingdom.

 Published since 2016 / Data from 1990